elilieberman/Python_Open_Data/README.md

 Python code for NYC Open Data Sources, tidy, features, charts

 * Script to generate chart of New York City ride-share major competitors market-share Uses SODA api to download updated NYC open data for taxi industry.
+(SODA doesn't work in latest version of Python 3.7)
 Pre-processing of strings fields to date objects, integers, for grouping operations.
 Wrote function to tidy company names and multiple names for Uber, Lyft, VIA, Gett Aggregated volume by month and presented in graph